MECOnet-Code/Syntrofos-v1/README.md

 # Overview

-**Syntrofos 1.1** is a system that utilizes temperature, heart rate (HR), and respiratory rate (RR) sensors to monitor vital signs and provide visual indicators through LEDs.
+**Syntrofos 1.1** is an embedded system designed for time-domain processing, integrating temperature, heart rate (HR), and respiratory rate (RR) sensors.
+The system employs digital signal processing techniques to analyze sensor data and provides visual feedback through LEDs.
+This README provides an in-depth understanding of the code's structure, functionality, and key components.

 The code was written for Arduino Nano but it can be applied to other processors by editing their timer function.